Igglybuff/awesome-piracy/readme.md

 - [FlexGet](https://flexget.com/) FlexGet is a multipurpose automation tool for all of your media with support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
 - [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
 - [CloudBox](https://cloudbox.works/) An All-In-One, Cloud Centric, Media Server Solution
+- [Piracy and automation, an overview](https://www.reddit.com/r/Piracy/comments/9ft4xx/piracy_and_automation_an_overview/) Guide by /u/JukeCity101 on how to improve your experience pirating with automation tools

 ## P2P Networks
 - [FrostWire](https://www.frostwire.com/)